Xochimilco (Mexico City): Everything You Need to Know Before You Go

 Take a tour to Xochimilco

-Avoid traffic and hassle by booking a tour that picks you up from your hotel, takes you to the boat ride in Xochimilco, and visits the Frida Kahlo museum.
+Skip the traffic and stress by booking a tour that includes hotel pickup, a boat ride in Xochimilco, and a visit to the Frida Kahlo Museum in Coyoacan.

 Go to Xochimilco on your own